 Have you paid your sleep debt?

 The good news is that sleep debt is just like all debt.
 You can catch up with your lost sleep.
 That doesn’t mean you can catch up all the sleep you lost in a sleep marathon.
-A good way to catch up your lost sleep is add an extra 2 hours per day.
-For the chronically sleep deprived, take it easy for a few months to get back into a natural sleep pattern.
+A good way to catch up your lost sleep is to add an extra 2 hours per day.
+For the chronically sleep-deprived, take it easy for a few months to get back into a natural sleep pattern.
 It is best to go to bed when you are tired and wake up without an alarm clock.
 It’s important that you get out of bed when you wake up instead of staying in bed pushing the snooze button.
-You may find yourself catatonic in the beginning of the recovery cycle: Expect to bank upward of ten hours shut-eye per night.
+You may find yourself catatonic at the beginning of the recovery cycle: Expect to bank upward of ten hours shut-eye per night.
 As the days pass, however, the amount of time sleeping will gradually decrease.

-For recovery sleep, both the hours slept and the intensity of the sleep are important.
+For recovery sleep, both the hours slept and the intensity of the sleep is important.
 Some of your most refreshing sleep occurs during deep sleep.
 Although such sleep’s true effects are still being studied, it is generally considered a restorative period for the brain.
 And when you sleep more hours, you allow your brain to spend more time in this rejuvenating period.

 As you erase sleep debt, your body will come to rest at a sleep pattern that is specifically right for you.
-Sleep researchers believe that genes—although the precise ones have yet to be discovered—determine our individual sleeping patterns.
+Sleep researchers believe that genes—although the precise ones have yet to be discovered—determine our sleeping patterns.
 That more than likely means you can’t train yourself to be a “short sleeper”—and you’re fooling yourself if you think you’ve done it.
 A 2003 study in the journal Sleep found that the more tired we get, the less tired we feel.